 - relevance to the work of the SRHE.

 Note also that these awards are intended to cover the direct costs of the research proposed, so we recommend that budgets should NOT include full Economic Costing (fEC), indirect, or overheads/estate costs.
 The award of the prize is made strictly on the merit of the proposed project under the guidelines outlined above.
+The benefits of this award are developmental and tailored towards individuals, so joint applications are not recommended.
+Multiple applications from the same individual will not be accepted.
 The decision of the SRHE Research & Development Committee is final.
 The Society reserves the right not to offer the prize if applications do not meet the required standard

 Responsibilities of Prize Holders